mohitk05/my-website/posts/2026/probabilistic-decisions-with-system-one-model-jev.md

 tags:
   - artificial-intelligence
   - llms
+coverImage: /img/posts/jev-cover.png
 ---
 TypeSafe's Jev is a new _System One_ model which makes _"fast, structured decisions for software"_.
 There are three primitives in Jev:
 1. Choice: You ask the model to pick the best choice from a set based on a _state_.
 2. Score: You ask the model to score a situation in a range.
-3. Noul: You ask the model a yes/no question and the probability of a _yes_.
+3. Noul: You send the model a yes/no question and ask the probability of a _yes_.

 Jev is a general classifier which works on arbitrary input data and responds extremely fast.
 It does not need to be trained like usual classifiers, making it really powerful.